Private Bedroom and Bathroom

 Sarria to Portomarin23 KMs / 14 miles

 With our boots and scallop shells on, your Fresco Tours guide escorts you out of town indicating the various Camino markers and the famous yellow arrows.
 As we leave Sarria, your guide will point out the thousand year old chestnut trees and ancient Celtic ruins hiding in the vegetation.
 Here we bid you a last "buen camino" as you continue on your own along the Way to Santiago!
 You stroll through the country side on a combination of tiny back roads and country footpaths as you pass the 100km marker, a milestone (or kmstone!) for the millions of pilgrims who have traversed this same spot during the last millennium.
-Onward you continue to Portomarin, where you see the 12th-century Church of San Juan, a fortified church, standing guard over the River Mi˝o.
+Onward you continue to Portomarin, where you see the 12th-century Church of San Juan, a fortified church, standing guard over the River Miño.
 (B)

-Portomarin to Palas de Rei25 KMs / 15 miles
+Portomarín to Lestedo20 KMs / 12 miles

 Leaving Portomarin the walk begins with a gentle climb out of the river valley and through typical Galician villages, decorated with hórreos, raised corncribs, and the occasional carved granite cross that marks the way to Santiago.
 In the hamlet of Lameiros pay special attention to the 17th century Cross showing the Crucifixion of Christ.
 As you work your way into Palas de Rei, you'll begin to notice the many eucalyptus forests of Galicia.
 (B)

-Palas de Rei to Arzua29 KMs / 18 miles
+Lestedo to Melide19 KMs / 12 miles

 On the outskirts of Melide, stop to admire the 12th century church of Santa Maria, a gem of the Romanesque period.
-The Camino takes you through eucalyptus forests and you quickly come to Boente, whose tiny Santiago Church has a simple, but lovely wooden altarpiece.
+Following the Camino through eucalyptus forests, you quickly come into Boente, whose tiny Santiago Church has a simple, but lovely wooden altarpiece.
 (B)

-Arzua to Arca20 KMs / 12 miles
+Arzúa to Arca18 KMs / 11 miles

-Arca to Santiago19 KMs / 12 miles
+Arca to Santiago21 KMs / 13 miles

-Santiago de Compostela
+Santiago de Compostela /Itinerary Ends

 * Please note: This itinerary is subject to slight modifications due to hotel availability, weather, festivals and other occurrences.

-- Orientation Meeting: A Fresco Tour guide will hand deliver your Orientation Packet and give you a detailed meeting on the first night in Sarria.
+A Fresco Tour guide will hand deliver your Orientation Packet and give you a detailed meeting on the first night in Sarria.
 Your Welcome Packet is filled with all the materials you'll need to transform into a pilgrim: Your credentials (Pilgrim's Passport), a scallop shell, daily maps of the route, a guide book with historical information of the villages that you will pass through, and a few other goodies for the trail!
 We'll answer any questions that you have before starting your journey to Santiago and on the next morning lead you out on The Way!

 7 nights in a combination of 3 & 4 star hotels, restored manor homes, and small pensions / inns located on the Camino.
 All rooms have their own bathrooms.
 We've chosen places for their hospitality, comfort, and location.